gabrielrovesti/Computability-Tutoring-2024-2025/README.md

 I do specify that for each meeting there is a folder called "Useful files", which can be used as summary to study for exams or just to personally get a better grasp of the presented lesson's content.
 It's all present there to help: material there is also found within the web (owners are specified), given this is material found easily within search engine searches (or custom created so to help you).

+Other files were added overtime, like the agenda of the course I received as tutor (and for you to be organized upfront) and other guides to completely cover this subject + my biggest notes file I created.
+Many more [here](https://gabrielrovesti.github.io/).

 ### Subfolders present

 - **"General course notations"**